 Did you know… dog pancreatitis happens the most during the holiday season?
-Canine pancreatitis (inflammation of the pancreas), a painful, potentially life-threatening condition most commonly caused by overindulgence in foods that are particularly rich or fatty.
-So, if you’re not feeding table scraps regularly, this most pose an issue to your dog’s digestive tract.
+Canine pancreatitis (inflammation of the pancreas), a painful, potentially life-threatening condition most commonly caused by overindulgence in fatty foods.
+If you’re not feeding table scraps regularly, this may pose an issue to your dog’s digestive tract.
 Pieces of meat whether they are raw or cooked is fine too as long as they are not covered in butter or salt.
 Read more about what you CAN feed here.
+Happy Thanksgiving, fam!

 Looking for a great gift to give this holiday?
 Let us do the work for you.
 We can pack and ship a box of treats for you, and even include a little gift note.
 Text us to send a gift anytime!